 You can customize global settings for your username in the Your Profile screen.
-Any changes to these settings apply to all blogs accessed with that username.
+Any changes to these settings apply to all sites associated with that username.

-Your user profile is quickly accessed in your dashboard via the Users > Your Profile or Profile > Your Profile menu option.
-Remember to click Update Profile after making any changes on Your Profile screen.
+Your user profile is accessed in your dashboard via the Users > Your Profile or Profile > Your Profile menu option.
+Click Update Profile after making any changes on Your Profile screen.

 Your Profile screen has quite a few options, so lets explain them one at a time.